swiss-territorial-data-lab/proj-roadsurf/README.md

 .
 ├── config                      # Configuration files for the scripts and detectron2 ├── data                        # Initial data
-├── scripts
+├── img                         # Image folder for the readme ├── scripts
 |   ├── functions               # Functions files
 |   ├── preprocessing           # One-time scripts used in preprocessing